 How are funds protected?

-EDIT: As of December 2019, the above two protections were scrapped.
+It used to be the case that funds were protected by means of provision fund.
+As of December 2019, this was scrapped.
 An email from the company implies that the effect of these changes will be neutral as the savings from not offering protection will be passed onto investors in the form of higher interest rates.
 However, in the bigger scheme this could just be a rate cut, I fully expect in within a year that rates will be cut, as that is how P2P is going at the moment it seems.
 The rest of this Unbolted review has remained as is.

 Unbolted Review: Pros